You Learned to Hold It All Together

 Systems and context matter.

-Your struggles didn’t arise in a vacuum.
-Family dynamics, trauma, gender roles, culture, and systemic pressures all shape how you learned to cope, survive, and show up.
+Your struggles didn’t happen in a vacuum.
+Family dynamics, attachment, culture, trauma, and systems all shape how we learn to cope.

 -